avulman/active-directory-project/README.md

 ### *Summary*
 When viewing your Splunk server from either of your Windows machines, you should be able to see under "Selected fields" > "Host" two Values (your VMs) TARGET-PC and ADDC01.

+## Part 3
+### *1. Setup Active Directory Domain Services on the Windows Server*
+On your Windows server, open up Server Manager.
+Navigate to Manage > Add Roles and Features.
+Select Next > Next, and check Active Directory Domain Services > Add Features.
+Advance until you can select install. <br><br> Once you receive the message "Configuration required.
+Installation succeeded on ADDC01, you can advance to the next steps.
+Locate the flag icon at the top of the window, and select "Promote this server to a domain controller".
+Select "Add a new forest", because we are creating a brand new domain.
+We will name it demodomain.local.
+On the next page, leave all defaults and create a password.
+Advance until the Configuration Wizard validates prerequisites, and then install.
+This should trigger you to be signed out and have the server restart. <br><br>
+When power back on, you should see DEMODOMAIN\Administrator as the user.
+In Server Manager, navigate to Tools > Active Directory Users and Computers<br><br> Right-click demodomain.local > New > Organizational Unit > Name: "IT".
+Right-click in the space of this new OU > New > User.
+First name: "Jenny", Last name: "Smith", Full name: "Jenny Smith", User logon name: "jsmith".
+Create a password, then finish.
+Create a new OU called "HR", and create another new different user.
+### *2. Windows 10 Machine Joins New Domain*